Breast Milk's hidden clues: could MicroRNAs predict baby allergies?

 Summary

-This study followed 221 breastfeeding mothers and their babies for one year to see if tiny molecules called microRNAs in breast milk are linked to allergies, eczema, or wheezing.
-Researchers measured these molecules in milk and checked babies for allergic conditions.
-The goal is to understand how breast milk may influence a child's immune system, not to test a treatment.
+This study followed 221 breastfeeding mothers and their babies to see if small molecules called microRNAs in breast milk are linked to allergies, eczema, or wheezing in the first year of life.
+Researchers measured these molecules in milk samples and tracked babies' health.
+The goal is to understand how breast milk may influence a child's immune system, but this study does not test any treatment.

 Disclaimer